Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey

 The calculation of the SHS filter transmission properties is made more difficult by the blue shifting of the band pass with respect to incident angle in the fast f/2.48 converging beam of the UKST (see Parker \& Bland-Hawthorn 1998).
-The effect was modelled by breaking down the contribution from the converging light cone into a series of concentric rings as described in Paper~I. The shifting responses from each ring of the beam are weighted according to the areas of the ring and summed to generate a smeared filter response.
+The effect was modelled by breaking down the contribution from the converging light cone into a series of concentric rings (see Paper~I).
+The responses from each ring of the beam are weighted according to the areas of the ring and summed to generate a smeared filter response.
 This allows the calculation of the contributions from the \NII\ lines to the total flux recorded by the survey.
 The reader is referred to Figure~3 of Paper I for an illustration of the modelled H$\alpha$ filter transmission profile.
-Based on the smeared-out profile, the SHS filter transmits H$\alpha$ at 80\% and \NII\ $\lambda$6548 and $\lambda$6584\AA\ at 82\% and 50\% respectively.
+Based on this profile, the SHS filter transmits H$\alpha$ at 80\% and \NII\ $\lambda$6548 and $\lambda$6584\AA\ at 82\% and 50\% respectively.
 Given that the intrinsic ratio between the $\lambda$6548\AA\ and $\lambda$6584\AA\ \NII\ line strengths is quantum mechanically fixed at $\sim$3.0, the SHS filter transmits approximately 58\% of \NII, compared to 80\% transmission of the H$\alpha$ flux.
-This gives a \NII/H$\alpha$ filter transmittance ratio of 0.725 which is the constant in equation~\ref{eq:shs_deconvolve}, below.
+This gives a \NII/H$\alpha$ filter transmittance ratio of 0.725, which is the constant in equation~\ref{eq:shs_deconvolve}, below.

-While the filter transmission falls towards the off-axis edge of each survey field (see Figure~\ref{fig:HAL0970}), this is not considered significant in this study due to the purposely large overlap between adjacent SHS fields on a 4-degree grid (Paper~I).
-This enables the data of interest to be preferentially selected from the non-vignetted central region of an available field.
+While the filter transmission falls towards the off-axis edge of each survey field (see Figure~\ref{fig:HAL0970}), this is not considered significant in this study due to the purposely large overlap between adjacent SHS fields on a 4\arcdeg\ grid (Paper~I).
+This enables the data of interest to be preferentially selected from the non-vignetted 3\arcdeg\ $\times$ 3\arcdeg\ central region of an available field, where the transmission is better than 95\% relative to the peak.
 The filter transmission constant will vary at large off-axis angular distances but this is only relevant for the few fields at the eastern edges of the SHS region.